keramiozsoy/blog/posts/230131/README.md

 And last, A topic called Display Manager (xdm, lightdm.) is related to X. You can search to get summary information.

-Display manager manages, display management , loads x server and graphical logins.
+Display manager manages, display management , loads x server and graphical login screens.